principle author tools

 applies to most STAR papers.

-- Submit the LaTeX file and figures to the
+- Submit the LaTeX file, figures and author.xml to the

 arXiv.org e-Print archive (instructions).